eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

 iox::roudi::IceOryxRouDiComponents roudiComponents(defaultRouDiConfig);
 ```

- 3. We are starting RouDi, provide him the required components and
+ 3. We are starting RouDi, provide the required components and
     disable monitoring.
 The last bool parameter `DO_NOT_TERMINATE_APP_IN_ROUDI_DTOR`
     states that RouDi does not
     terminate all registered processes when RouDi goes out of scope.
 If we would set it